 “Ciaran, I can’t,” she whispered.

-“I think it’s either that, or you can squirm as your Headman yells at you,” Caitria told her.
-“He’s in quite the congenial mood, since he hadn’t realized Faelan had arrived and no one told him.”
+“It’s either that, or you can squirm as your headman yells at you,” Caitria told her.
+“He’s in quite the congenial mood since Faelan’s arrived and no one told him.”
 She made a sour face.
 “Meaning us.
-He’s promising to have a talk with you, too.”
+He’s promising to have a talk with you, too, about bringing us back too late.”

 The joys of life under Baldur.
+Surely he knew Mama was out last night?
 “Who came with Faelan?”

 Ciaran laughed.
 “No one.”